Ordinal Regression: Breathing Test Results.

 [1] -778.4107

-We can recover the deviance reported in Table 3.3 of Fahrmeir and Tutz (2001) by computing the residual deviance as the difference between the reported ‘deviance’ of the fitted model and the deviance of the saturated model.
+We can recover the deviance reported in Table 3.3 of Fahrmeir and Tutz (2001) by computing twice the difference between the reported deviance of the fitted model and the log-likelihood of the saturated model (just manually computed).

 Code